kubrakuzgun/MemoryPlus/README.md

 # MemoryPlus
-Android application to improve and test autobiographical memory of Alzheimer's and demetia patients.
+Android application to improve and test autobiographical memories of Demetia patients.